PranavKrishna6939/bharatforge-t30/README.md

 ## For YOLO
 In turtlebot3 replace the waffle folder

-Run the above given command
+Then, Run the above given command

-And to start saving the cordinates of object run final_coord.py --robot k, for kth robot
+And to start saving the cordinates of object run final_coord.py --robot k, for kth robot in the common_text_file file workspace

 All the yolos will make a text file and store the detected objects....now run a node to publish those objects

+(Assumption is that no 2 same objects will be present within 0.1 m range of one)

 ros2 run your_package_name dynamic_object_publisher --ros-args -p log_file_path:=src/detected_objects.txt